jan-Lope/Toki_Pona_lessons_English/README.md

     sudo apt-get install latex2html latex-xcolor

 Download the source code in a directory and change to this directory.
-After this you start this script:ndes Script:
+After this you start this script Script:

     ./make_booklet.sh